manpagez: man pages & more

 You program libcurl the same way on all platforms that libcurl runs on.

-There are only very few minor considerations that differ.
-If you just
+There are only a few minor details that differ.
+If you just make sure

-make sure to write your code portable enough, you may very well create
+to write your code portable enough, you can create a portable program.

 Global Preparation